(Updated May 2015)

 In the UK, the Magnox reactors were designed for the dual use of generating commercial electricity as well as being able to produce plutonium for the country's defence programme.
 A report released by the UK's Ministry of Defence (MoD) says that both the Calder Hall and the Chapelcross power stations, which started up in 1956 and 1958 respectively, were operated on this basis3.
-The government confirmed in April 1995 that production of plutonium for defence purposes had ceased at these two stations, which are both now permanently shutdown.
+The government confirmed in April 1995 that production of plutonium for defence purposes had ceased in the 1960s at these two stations, which are both now permanently shutdown.
 The other UK Magnox reactors were civil stations subject to full international safeguards.

 International safeguards arrangements applied to traded uranium extend to the plutonium arising from it, ensuring constant audits even of reactor-grade material.
 This addresses uncertainty as to the weapons proliferation potential of reactor-grade plutonium.
 There is no uncertainty that such material can be made to explode, though there is no known occasion when it has been exploded (a 1962 US test using UK plutonium from its Magnox reactors had a relatively a high level of Pu-240 but evidently less than ‘reactor grade’ as subsequently defined).

 The International Atomic Energy Agency (IAEA) is conservative on this matter so that, for the purpose of applying IAEA safeguards measures, all plutonium (other than plutonium comprising 80% or more of the isotope Pu-238) is defined by the IAEA as a 'direct-use' material, that is, "nuclear material that can be used for the manufacture of nuclear explosives components without transmutation or further enrichment".
 The 'direct use' definition applies also to plutonium which has been incorporated into commercial MOX fuel, which as such certainly could not be made to explode.